 In accordance with Human Rights Council resolution 5/1, “A” status NHRIs are entitled to submit documentation at Council sessions.
 NHRIs may submit reports, policy papers, etc.

-The deadline for submitting documents for the 23rd session of the Human Rights Council is 17 May 2013.
+deadline for submitting documents for the 48th session of the Human Rights Council is

-for the 23rd session of the Human Rights Council is 17 May 2013
+deadline for uploading of written statements for the 48th session of the Human Rights Council is

-.
-The Secretariat will not be able to ensure the timely processing and circulation of statements submitted late.
+6 September 2021.
+The Secretariat will not be able to ensure the timely processing and circulation of statements submitted after the deadline.

 Accreditation of NHRIs shall be given to: